dirkwinkhaus/cadir/README.md

 copy it to the cache folder.
 If cadir finds a cached copy with a fitting name than it will copy or link it to the projekt folder.

+### Identity by directoy content
+By default, the identity check is made by build a has from one file.
+If you want to check about a change inside a folder to create a cache for compiled or transpiled code you can create a file containing all hashes of each single file in the folder and it subfolders.
+Than the new created file is your identity file.

 ## Arguments
             --cache-source                  The directory which should be cached" --identity-file                 File which shows differences